-These original collated staples were the precursors of today’s Stanley Bostitch range which now includes collated nails, brads, staples, rings and clips.
+These original collated staples were the precursors of today’s BOSTITCH range which now includes collated nails, brads, staples, rings and clips.

 The purchase of Bostitch by Stanley saw the birth of the STANLEY BOSTITCH brand, now renowned across the world for its fastening solutions.

-Further acquisitions over the years have brought a range of quality brands under the Stanley Bostitch name.
-These include Atro, a major European tool and fastening manufacturer, and Hartco and Spenax, important fastening solution providers for the bedding and automotive industries respectively.
+Further acquisitions over the years have brought a range of quality brands under the BOSTITCH name.
+These include Atro, a major European tool and fastening manufacturer, and Spenax, important fastening solution providers for the bedding and automotive industries respectively.

-Today Stanley Fastening Solutions provides a comprehensive range of high quality manual and pneumatic tools and fasteners across major industries such as Construction, Furniture, Packaging, Pallet and Crate, Automotive and Gardening as well as a complete range of office fastening products.
+Today BOSTITCH provides a comprehensive range of high quality manual and pneumatic tools and fasteners across major industries such as Construction, Furniture, Packaging, Pallet and Crate, Automotive and Gardening as well as a complete range of office fastening products.